toxicity1985/atoum-documentation/source/en/option_cli.rst

 Command line options
 ####################

-Most options exist in 2 forms, a short from 1 to 6 characters and a long more explicit.
-These two forms do strictly the same thing.
-You can use indifferently the both form.
+Most options exist in two forms, a short form of 1 to 6 characters and a longer more explicit form.
+The two different forms do exactly the same thing and can be used interchangeably.

 Some options accept multiple values: